codacy/codacy-analysis-cli/README.md

     * `--tool-timeout` [default: 15minutes] - Maximum time each tool has to execute (e.g. 15minutes, 1hour)
     * `--tmp-directory` [optional] - Temporary directory for analysis purposes
     * `--gh-code-scanning-compat` [default: false] - Reduce issue severity by one level, __for non-security issues__, for compatibility with GitHub's code scanning feature.
     This option will only have an effect when used in conjunction with `--format sarif`.
+Note that in this case, the same issues on Codacy side will have higher priority.
 * `validate-configuration` - Validate the Codacy configuration file
     * `--directory` - Choose the directory where to look for the Codacy configuration file